Skip to main content

 Risk

-Then there's the risk of bad things happening when other people and machinery handle your luggage.
+Bad things can happen when other people and machinery handle your luggage.
 I used to be an engineer for a firm that designed baggage handling systems.
-I saw so many delayed bags, damaged bags and bags that came open in those systems, especially around busy holidays, that I've since stuck to cheap but sturdy luggage and avoided checking my bags.
+I saw so many delayed bags, damaged bags and bags that came open in those systems, especially around busy holidays, that I've stuck to cheap but sturdy luggage I can carry on.

 Damage can even happen on a bus.
 I was leaving Albuquerque when my sister put a jar of her homemade strawberry jam in my duffle bag.
 When I got home, there was jam and broken glass all over my clothes in the bag.
 It was the middle of the night, but I had to clean up the glass and wash my clothes before bed to have a clean uniform to wear the next morning.